Interested in learning how to develop a blockchain music app?

-Trade surrounding music is flourishing with apps like Apple Music.
+Trade surrounding the music industry is flourishing with apps like Apple Music.
 The idea of a royalty management platform that is fair to both artists and fans is getting popular in the music ecosystem.
-Tokenized Rights Management Payment is an example where royalties can be executed automatically, music creators earn from investments by the users, and users do so by purchasing tokens.
+Tokenized Rights Management Payment is an example where royalty payments can be executed automatically, music creators earn from investments by the users, and users do so by purchasing tokens.

 Open Music Initiative, an NGO, is advocating for an open music protocol so that music artists get their fair music royalties.
 VOISE is another example that helps indie artists earn by monetizing their music in a peer-to-peer marketplace.

 Big names such as Warner Music Group are investing in blockchain-based music distribution technology to stay ahead of the game.